-To minimize salty people, work with the exec sponsor(s) to craft the right message prior to the workshop, so people understand the importance of the session and can respect the learning space.
+To reduce resentment, work with the exec sponsor(s) to craft the right message prior to the workshop, so people understand the importance of the session and can respect the learning space.

 Some of Awaken’s favorite moments, though, have been watching initially cynical and annoyed people completely turn around and leave the workshop feeling inspired and motivated.
 Now that’s when you know the workshop kicked ass.